What is congenital strabismus?

-It is important not to confuse congenital strabismus, which requires early treatment, with other types of strabismus, whose early onset also occurs before 8 months of age.
-In any case, when parents or school staff suspect a case of strabismus, the child should be taken for an ophthalmological check-up regardless of age.
+It is important not to confuse congenital strabismus, whose aforementioned characteristic is the need to be treated early, with other types of strabismus whose early appearance also occurs before 8 months of age.
+In any case, and under suspicion of strabismus that the parents or the school may have, it will be a reason to carry out an ophthalmological examination regardless of age.

-Congenital strabismus is a kind of ocular deviation, which can also be known as esotropia.
-You can see that the eye turns towards the nose, or in other words, looks inwards.
-Normally there is a constant wide-angle deviation of no less than 40 prism dioptres, where the eye will have difficulty moving outwards (known as abduction).
-In many cases the condition is accompanied by a vertical deviation, such as torticollis and/or nystagmus.
+Congenital strabismus is a type of convergent ocular deviation or what we call esotropia.
+It is observed how the eye is deviated towards the nasal side (nose), that is, inwards.
+Normally the deviation is of a wide angle not less than 40 prismatic diopters and constant, where the eye will usually have difficulty abducting (moving the eye outwards).
+In many cases it is accompanied by a vertical type deviation, torticollis and/or nystagmus.

 Given the child’s age and lack of ability to cooperate, the Hirschberg test and eye tracking study carried out with an ophthalmoscope torch are very useful when making a diagnosis.
 An electrophysiological study (for evoked visual potentials) is also recommended to identify asymmetrical vision.
 In each case, organic conditions will need to be ruled out through a dilated fundus examination.